renatomaia/loski/doc/manual.md

 This operation is only available for `listen` sockets.

-In case of success, this function returns a new `connection` socket for the accepted connection.
+In case of success, this function returns a new `stream` socket for the accepted connection.
 Otherwise it returns `nil` plus an error message.

 The current standard implementation of this operation may return the following [error messages](#error-mesages).